Bissbert/zsh.dotfiles/README.md

 ## Customization
 - Edit `profiles/classic/p10k.zsh` to change Powerlevel10k segments, thresholds, and colors.
 - Adjust the profile-specific `zshrc` (`profiles/classic/zshrc` or `profiles/pure/zshrc`) to add/remove deferred plugins or tweak lazy-loading hooks.
+- Update `profiles/classic/fastfetch_logo.txt` to change the ASCII welcome banner copied to `~/.config/fastfetch/logo.txt` (the generated `config.jsonc` points at that absolute path and seeds a standard module list).
 - Set `ZSH_COLORIZE_TOOL`, `ZSH_COLORIZE_STYLE`, or `ZSH_COLORIZE_CHROMA_FORMATTER` to control the colorize plugin backend and theme.
 - Override the history database location via `HISTDB_FILE` (defaults to `$XDG_DATA_HOME/histdb/zsh-history.db` in this setup).
 The plugin requires `sqlite3` and sourcing `sqlite-history.zsh`, which the template handles for you.
 - If you do not need optional helpers (`autojump`, `direnv`, `sqlite3`, `pygmentize`), remove or comment out their install blocks in `install_zsh.sh`.